 This process causes your blood-oxygen level to decrease, thereby damaging other organs throughout the body.
 It also decreases your lung capacity.
 Symptoms of black lung disease include the following:

 - Chronic coughing

 - Increased mucus production

 - Shortness of breath

 - Pulmonary hypertension (high blood pressure in your lungs)

 The severity of your condition will depend on how long you were exposed to coal mine dust, as well as on the amount of coal mine dust you inhaled during that time.
 There are two forms of black lung disease — simple and complicated — the differentiation between which is based on the severity of your condition.
 Although it is very rare for this condition to progress past the simple stage, when it does so, complicated black lung disease often has a poor prognosis.

-At the Lung Institute, we offer stem cell therapy aimed at slowing the progression of black lung disease.
+At the Lung Institute, we offer cellular therapy aimed at slowing the progression of black lung disease.
 If you would like to learn more about how our innovative treatment techniques may be able to improve the prognosis of your black lung disease, please call us today at (800) 729-3065.